Meet Vibromera.com — our new international website. Visit Vibromera.com →

 If a rotor operates in the supercritical region (above the first bending critical speed) or near resonance, deflections change the effective mass distribution, and low-speed balancing may be ineffective at high speed.
 Such rotors are classified as flexible.

 Rotors with changing geometry (articulated shafts, helicopter blades).
 Resonance in rotor–support–foundation systems.
 Aerodynamic and hydrodynamic forces not related to mass distribution.
-For fans specifically, see ISO 14694 (BV/FV categories).
+For fans specifically, see ISO 14694 (fan-specific BV categories and vibration limits).

 Types of Unbalance